pinecoders/pinecoders.github.io/techniques/script_description/README.md

 [<img src="PineTags.png">](https://www.pinecoders.com/techniques/script_description/PineTags.png)

 Notes:
 - There is no inline equivalent for a monospace tag.
 We use backticks to wrap Pine keywords or short Pine segments.
-They are not interpreted by the parser but provide a visual clue that the enclosed text is code:
+They are not interpreted by the parser but provide a visual clue to the effect that the enclosed text is code:
     ```
     This sentence refers to the `bar_index` built-in variable.
     ```